Ard Patrick: 1902: three-year-old season

 At Epsom Downs Racecourse on 4 June, Ard Patrick was ridden by the American jockey John "Skeets" Martin and started at odds of 100/14 for the Derby in a field of eighteen runners.
-Sceptre who had also won the 1000 Guineas started evens favourite, having been the subject of an unprecedented gamble which saw her backed to win over half a million pounds.
-The King and Queen were in attendance for the "Coronation" Derby but the crowd was smaller than usual as a result of heavy rain.
-Ard Patrick was in the leading group from the start and went to the front just after half way, followed by Sceptre, Rising Glass and Csardas.
-In the straight Ard Patrick pulled clear and won easily by three lengths from Rising Glass, with Friar Tuck third and Sceptre fourth.
+Sceptre, who had also won the 1000 Guineas, started even favourite, having been the subject of an unprecedented gamble which saw her backed to win over half a million pounds.
+The King and Queen were in attendance for the "Coronation" Derby, but the crowd was smaller than usual due to heavy rain.
+From the start, Ard Patrick was in the leading group and went to the front just after halfway, followed by Sceptre, Rising Glass and Csardas.
+Ard Patrick pulled clear in the straight and won easily by three lengths from Rising Glass, with Friar Tuck third and Sceptre fourth.
 According to "Robin Hood" in The Australasian Ard Patrick confounded those critics who had questioned his temperament as he "finished like a lion and as straight as an arrow."

 The remainder of Ard Patrick's three-year-old campaign was disappointing as he failed to reproduce his Epsom form.
-At Royal Ascot on 17 June he started 11/10 favourite for the thirteen furlong Prince of Wales's Stakes in which he was required to concede weight to seven opponents.
+At Royal Ascot on 17 June, he started 11/10 favourite for the thirteen furlong Prince of Wales's Stakes in which he was required to concede weight to seven opponents.
 The Duke of Westminster's Cupbearer, who was receiving thirteen pounds from the Derby winner, won the race by three-quarters of a length from Ard Patrick, but was disqualified for "bumping and boring" the runner-up and placed last after an objection.
-Ard Patrick then developed leg trouble and was withdrawn from the Eclipse Stakes, which was won by Cheers, a colt he had beaten at both Epsom and Ascot.
-He also missed the St Leger his intended autumn target, which was won in his absence by Sceptre.
-Ard Patrick returned on 1 October for the £10,000 Jockey Club Stakes over one and three quarter miles at Newmarket.
+Ard Patrick then developed leg trouble and was withdrawn from the Eclipse Stakes, which was won by Cheers, a colt he had beaten at Epsom and Ascot.
+He also missed the St Leger, his intended autumn target, which was won in his absence by Sceptre.
+Ard Patrick returned on 1 October for the £10,000 Jockey Club Stakes over one and three-quarter miles at Newmarket.
 Carrying 131 pounds, he finished third to Rising Glass (119 pounds) and the four-year-old Templemore (122).